mindspore-lab/mindone/examples/latte/README.md

 Similar to DiT, Latte supports un-conditional video generation and class-labels-conditioned video generation.
 In addition, it supports to generate videos given text captions.

-## Get Started
+## 2. Get Started
-In this tutorial, we will introduce how to run inference and finetuning experiments using MindONE.
+In this tutorial, we will introduce how to run inference and training experiments using MindONE.

+This tutorial includes:
+- [x] Pretrained checkpoints conversion;
+- [x] Un-conditional video sampling with pretrained Latte checkpoints;
+- [x] Training un-conditional Latte on Sky TimeLapse dataset: support training (1) with videos ; and (2) with embedding cache;
+- [x] Mixed Precision: support (1) Float16; (2) BFloat16 (set patch_embedder to "linear");
+- [x] Standalone training and distributed training.
+- [ ] Text-to-Video Latte inference and training.

-### Environment Setup
+### 2.1 Environment Setup

 ```
 pip install -r requirements.txt